alexhagiopol/alexhagiopol.github.io/_pages/resume.md

 group’s unit testing system and deleted >3,000,000 lines of code through refactoring.

 *[DroneDeploy](https://www.dronedeploy.com)*
-* Software Engineer, Computer Vision Group
+* Software Engineer, Computer Vision Group (May 2016 - Jul 2017)
+* San Francisco Bay Area, CA

-* Shipped the core technology of a Series B startup to >3000 customers which helped secure Series C funding.
+* Shipped the core technology of a Series B startup to >3000 customers which led to securing Series C funding.
 * Contributed to a 3D reality capture system that computes photorealistic 3D maps using 2D aerial imagery captured by drones.
 Unblocked shipping by increasing the reliability of this system in production from < 50% to 99.9% in 6 months.
 * Contributed product features such as a CNN-based classifier for map regions of interest and a real time 2D map preview capability based on classical feature detection and matching.

 *[NASA](https://www.nasa.gov)*
-* Research Intern, Autonomy Incubator Group

-* May 2015 - May 2016
+* Research Intern, Autonomy Incubator Group (May 2015 - May 2016)
 * Hampton, VA & Remote
 * Contributed computer vision research and software to an early prototype of [NASA's Ingenuity Mars helicopter](https://en.wikipedia.org/wiki/Ingenuity_(helicopter)).
 * Investigated computer vision based localization techniques applied to NASA’s prototype robots for Mars exploration.
 Contributed software implementations, literature research, and visualization tools for performance evaluation.